Confession (Ill Niño album)

 Confession is the second album released by the American heavy metal band Ill Niño.
 The album debuted at #37 in the Billboard Top 200 with first week sales of 27,863.
-It has been their most successful album to date.
+It is their most successful album to date, selling more than 600,000 copies worldwide by 2023.
 It was the first album to not feature Marc Rizzo, who left during recording to join Soulfly, and also the first to feature Ahrue Luster, formerly of Machine Head.